openfoodfacts/robotoff/doc/references/ingredients-spellcheck.md

 The model is accessible on [Hugging Face](https://huggingface.co/openfoodfacts/spellcheck-mistral-7b), along its [demo](https://huggingface.co/spaces/jeremyarancio/ingredients-spellcheck).

 A text *instruction* is provided to the model during the training and inference, which you can find in the same model repository.

 ## Training pipeline

-The model training consists in a succession of steps, each one requiring different resources allocations, such as GPUs in the cloud, data validation and logging.
+The model training consists in a succession of steps, each one requiring different resources allocations, such as cloud GPUs, data validation and logging.
 For this reason, we decided to orchestrate the training using [Metaflow](https://metaflow.org/), an orchestrator designed for Data science and Machine Learning projects.

 The training pipeline[^dags] is composed as follow:

-* Configurations and hyperparameters are imported to the pipeline from config yaml files.
+* Configurations and hyperparameters are imported to the pipeline from config yaml files[^configs].
 * The training job is launched in the cloud using [AWS Sagemaker](https://aws.amazon.com/sagemaker/).
 The `spellcheck/src/` package, containing the different modules, is imported as well as the training script[^training-script].
 Once the job done, the model artifact is stored in AWS S3 bucket (private).
 All training details are tracked in the [Experiment Tracker Comet ML](https://www.comet.com/jeremyarancio/spellcheck/view/WzBvzCs36VdE6MIbytKEI2ePH/experiments).
-* The fine-tuned model is then evaluated on the benchmark using the [custom evaluation algorithm](#evaluation-algorithm). [vLLM](https://github.com/vllm-project/vllm) is used for LLMs to accelerate the evaluation step. *Currently, this process is handled manually, but further work is needed to fully integrate it into the pipeline.*
+* The fine-tuned model is then evaluated on the benchmark using the [custom evaluation algorithm](#evaluation-algorithm). [vLLM](https://github.com/vllm-project/vllm) is used to accelerate the evaluation. *Currently, this process is handled manually, but further work is needed to fully integrate it into the pipeline.*
 * The predictions against the benchmark, also stored in AWS S3, are sent to Argilla for human-evaluation[^argilla-modules] under an unique ID: the *experiment key*.

 ![Human-evaluation with Argilla](../assets/argilla.png)